Carib/Kalinago Territory

 Challenges and Resilience

-The Kalinago Territory has withstood numerous natural challenges, including Hurricane Maria, Hurricane David, and Tropical Storm Erika.
+The Kalinago Territory has withstood numerous natural adversities, including Hurricane Maria, Hurricane David, and Tropical Storm Erika.
 These events tested the Kalinago people’s resilience but highlighted their profound connection to their land and the need for sustainable management practices.
 Efforts to rebuild and reinforce infrastructure, such as the essential East Coast Road and Dr. Nicholas Liverpool Highway, which connects the territory to the broader island network, are ongoing.

 Governance and Future Directions